msft-mirror-aosp/platform.external.autotest/docs/faft-pd.md

 ## Known issues {#known-issues}

-### TCPMv2 {#tcpmv2}

-PD FAFT by far only supports testing DUT using TCPMv1.
-Porting to TCPMv2 is in progress.

 ### Multiple USB-C ports {#multiple-usb-c-ports}

 Due to the hardware limitation, that PDTester (ServoV4) only supports testing